rjackowens/Install-NuGet-Package-from-DLL/README.md

 ## **Features**

-- Finds version of .DLL files and downloads corresponding package from NuGet
+- Finds version of .DLL files and downloads corresponding packages from NuGet
 - Creates an Excel spreadsheet of all .DLL file names and version information

 ## **Getting Started**

 Clone all files from the GitHub repository.
-Download NuGet.exe to C:\.
+Download NuGet.exe to C:\ .
 Run the script and enter the folder location of your .DLL such as C:\Windows\System32.
 The script will automatically download each package from NuGet to C:\Packages.
 If the version is not available in NuGet, an error will be written to the console.
 A spreadsheet of the results will be saved to User\Documents\Results.csv.

 ## **Compatibility**